milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice.md

 Federal law gives you the right to limit only

-sharing for affiliates' everyday business purposes – information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you
+sharing for affiliates’ everyday business purposes – information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you

 State laws and individual companies may give you additional rights to limit sharing.
 See below for more on your rights under state law.

 What happens when I limit sharing for an account I hold jointly with someone else?
 Your choices will apply to everyone on your account.
 Definitions

 Affiliates	Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
-Our affiliates include companies with a Chase or JPMorgan name and financial companies such as J.P.
-Morgan Securities LLC
+Our affiliates include companies with a Chase or J.P.
+Morgan name and financial companies such as J.P.
+Morgan Securities LLC and the Frosch family of companies

 Nonaffiliates	Companies not related by common ownership or control.
-They can be financial and nonfinancial companies.
+They can be financial and non-financial companies.
 Nonaffiliates we share with can include companies such as retailers, auto dealers, auto makers and membership clubs

 Joint marketing	A formal agreement between nonaffiliated financial companies that together market financial products or services to you.